nus-cs2103-AY2122S1/tp/docs/team/hmanhduc2k.md

     * Added implementation details, design considerations, use case, and user stories, and manual testings for `view`, `help`, `clear`, `exit`, and `list`
     * Added class diagram and explain the architectural implementation of the UI component
     * Added manual testing instructions to Graphics User Interface of Academy Directory<br>
-  * Manage the README.md file on, proofread and adding minor contents of other existing parts on the User Guide and Developer Guide.
+  * Manage the README.md file, proofread and adding minor contents of other existing parts on the User Guide and Developer Guide.

 * **Community**:
   * PRs reviewed (with non-trivial review comments): [\#49](https://github.com/AY2122S1-CS2103T-T15-3/tp/pull/49), [#79](https://github.com/AY2122S1-CS2103T-T15-3/tp/pull/79),...